 By parking time

-By payment methods
+By payment method

-Some apps like Parker allow users to filter parking options by payment type.
+Other apps like Parker allow users to filter parking options by payment type.
 This includes payment by cash for those who prefer to avoid cashless payments.

 There are also apps like Parkopedia Parking that don’t let users pay for parking within the app.

-By method of finding available parking spaces
+By the method of finding available parking spaces

 Most apps for parking mark available parking spots on a map.
 ParkWhiz gratifies users with easy-to-read maps showing discount prices.